axshen/root-finding/README.md

 ## Problem

 This is a playground environment that may help me solve a real problem.
 My real problem is I have some `f(x)` that is hard to compute (potentially resource intensive), and I want to find `x` that finds the local minima for that function.
+Fortunately the interval over which I have to search is relatively small.

-For a single case the function is cubic, and looks something like the curve described by the following function
+The function is cubic, and looks something like the curve described by the following function

 ```
 f(x) = (x-2)(x-5)(2x-8) + 5
 ```

-The local minima we're trying to find is at `x=5`.
+The local minima we're trying to find is at `x~5`.

 ## Root finding